Arete-Innovations/blast/README.md

 ## 🌟 Overview

 Blast is a powerful CLI utility tool for managing [Catalyst](https://github.com/Arete-Innovations/catalyst) web applications.
 It streamlines development workflow with code generation, asset management, and project automation.

-## 🧘 The "Suckless" Philosophy

-Blast embraces the [suckless philosophy](https://suckless.org/philosophy/) with these core principles:

-### 🔍 Simplicity
-- Code should be simple, minimal, and readable
-- Avoid unnecessary abstractions and dependencies
-- Prefer explicit over implicit behavior
-- Less code means fewer bugs and easier maintenance

-### 🛠️ Modularity
-- Small, focused components that do one thing well
-- Compose functionality from minimal building blocks
-- Easy to understand, extend, and replace parts
-- Clear separation between generated and custom code

-### 🎯 Pragmatism
-- Practical solutions over theoretical purity
-- Embrace proven technologies instead of trendy frameworks
-- Focus on developer productivity and maintainable code
-- Balance between hand-written and generated code
+The Catalyst framework follows a "suckless" philosophy, emphasizing simplicity, modularity, and performance.

 ## 📋 Features